reportportal/docs/src/md/src/GettingStarted/CreationOfProjectAndAddingUsers.md

 ### Creat project

 To create a project for a team:
-1. Login Report Portal as ADMIN user
+1. Login to the ReportPortal as an ADMIN user
-2. Open list on the right of user's image.
+2. Open the list on the right of the user's image.
-3. Click 'Administrative' link
+3. Click the 'Administrative' link
-4. Click 'Projects' from left-hand sidebar
+4. Select 'Projects' from the left-hand sidebar
-5. Click 'Add Project' button in the right top corner
+5. Click the 'Add Project' button in the right top corner
-6. Enter a name of project
+6. Then enter a name of the project
-7. Click 'Submit' button.
+7. Click the 'Submit' button.

-Confirmation message in status bar should appear.
+A confirmation message in status bar should appear.

 > **Note**

-> Name of project should contain 3-256 symbols.
+> The name of project should contain between 3-256 symbols.
 > It can include Latin and numeric characters, as well as underscores and dashes.
 > The name should be unique and cannot be changed after saving.

-Admin can configure project settings or leave them as the default.
+An Admin can configure the project settings or leave them as the default.
-Project members with LEAD or PROJECT_MANAGER role are able to setup project settings.
+Project members with LEAD or PROJECT_MANAGER roles are able to setup the project settings.
-To know how project settings could be updated, go to 'ProjectConfiguration' section
+To know how project settings could be updated, go to the 'ProjectConfiguration' section

 To know more about project's management, go to Management Board>All Projects page

 ### Add users to project

-Only Admin user is able to create a user in Report Portal.
-This functionality is named as 'Add User'.
+Only the Admin user is able to create a user in ReportPortal.
+This functionality is named 'Add User'.

-A new user could be added on just created project with next steps:
+A new user can be added for newly created projects with the next steps:
-1. Login Report Portal as ADMIN user
+1. Login to the ReportPortal as an ADMIN user
-2. Open list on the right of user's image.
+2. Then open the list on the right of the user's image.
-3. Click 'Administrative' link
+3. Click the 'Administrative' link
-4. Click 'Projects' from left-hand sidebar
+4. Select 'Projects' from the left-hand sidebar
 5. Find the project on which user/s will be added
-6. Click 'Members' icon on the tail of the project
+6. Click the 'Members' icon on the tail of the project
-7. Click 'Add User' button
+7. Click the 'Add User' button
-8. Next form opens in pop up:
+8. Next a form opens in the pop-up:

 ```javascript
 								    'login': <unique_login_name>